ChinaiArman/ViveryBulkUploadImportSummary/readme.md

 ![Product Name Screen Shot][sample-cover]

 The project aims to **simplify the process of reviewing the Bulk Upload File** by automating data processing, visualization, and reporting.
 It leverages Python's data manipulation and visualization libraries such as ``Pandas`` and ``NumPy``, along with the ``FPDF`` library for PDF report generation.
 The generated report targets the non-technical user, allowing them to visualize and understand large data sets.
 This visualization facilitates business and data related discussions between food bank networks and Vivery.
+To view a sample output, click [here](https://github.com/ChinaiArman/ViveryDataAnalysis/blob/main/sample_output/sample_data_analytical_report.pdf).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>